shashwatshukla10/HybDL-Framework-for-Breast-Cancer-Detection-and-Morphology-Evaluation/README.md

 **Figure 2.**  Feature sequencing pipeline that transforms spatial morphological features into structured temporal sequences for LSTM based modeling.

 # Dataset
 The dataset is accessible through the [Kaggle Website](https://www.kaggle.com/datasets/anaselmasry/datasetbusiwithgt/data).
-This dataset consists of a total of *780 breast images*, categorized into *133 normal*, **437 benign*, and *210 malignant* images
+This dataset consists of a total of *780 breast images*, categorized into *133 normal*, *437 benign*, and *210 malignant* images.
+A representation of the dataset is presented in Figure 3.